Which natural resources are extracted in Germany?

 History

 Crude oil has been industrially extracted in Germany for more than 150 years.
 The successful oil well in Wietze near Celle in 1858/59 is generally recognised as being one of the first in the world.
 Crude oil production in Germany peaked in 1968 with an annual production of around 8 million tonnes.
-Proven and potential crude oil reserves in Germany were estimated to be almost 23 million tonnes as of 1 January 2024.
 Most of the crude oil reserves are in the North German Basin, primarily in Schleswig-Holstein and Lower Saxony.
-At the end of 2022, there were 43 oil fields in production.

 Economic importance